ddvca/2022-bishkek/README.md

 For more information, see https://habr.com/ru/post/675564/

-NOTE: The subsequent development and releases of this repository is moved to https://github.com/ddvca
+NOTE: The initial version (before August 12, 2022) of this repository was created in https://github.com/DigitalDesignSchool/2022-bishkek